 - Bringing a Claim or defending a Claim against an individual who is not professionally represented by a Solicitor or Barrister.

 - The need for Applications to the Tribunal during the course of the case.

 - The amount of documentation we need to consider.

-- The need for the Tribunal to consider disputed issues, for example, time limits or allegations of disability.
+- The need for the Tribunal to consider disputed issues, for example, time limits or allegations of disability and unlawful discrimination.

 Damages Based Agreements